Robert M. Hutchins Professor of Statistics and Finance, and Scientific Director of the Stevanovich Center, The University of Chicago

-Mykland’s main research interests are the statistics and econometrics for time dependent processes, including time series and and continuous processes.
-He is a leader in the field.
+Mykland is a leader in the field of statistics and econometrics for time dependent processes, including time series and continuous processes.
 Highlights include the development of likelihood and expansion methods for martingales (fair games), especially in the context of estimating equations.
-The results have wide application, including the construction of new nonparametric likelihoods in time series and survival analysis.
+The results have wide applications, including the construction of new nonparametric likelihoods in time series and survival analysis.

 His recent focus is high-frequency data, mainly in finance.
 In one breakthrough, he has shown how to connect the analysis of such data with classical statistical techniques, using contiguity.
 He has contributed to the theory of estimation under microstructure, including the development of the two-scales and pre-averaging estimators of volatility and other intra-day quantities.
 He has also developed an approach for integrating statistical and market information in the pricing and hedging of options, with a particular view to hedging against statistical uncertainty.
 Most recently, he has developed the “observed asymptotic variance”, which sets nonparametric standard errors for estimators based on high frequency data.

 A long-run research goal is for a unified theory of continuous-time finance and high-frequency data.
-The former reasons through hypothetical high-frequency data, but now these data are no longer hypothetical but very real.
+The former reasons through hypothetical high-frequency data; now these data are no longer hypothetical but very real.